akhil-reddy/beads/README.md

 ## How to use?

 All components aren't integrated yet.
-Please use them individually until further notice.
+Please use them individually (until further notice).

 ### Disclaimer